milindparikh/diksha/README.md

 export AWS_ACCESS_KEY_ID=YOURKEYID
 export AWS_SECRET_ACCESS_KEY=YOURKEY
 ```
 Step 3: Initialize client.
-Either build your own diksha-client jar or you can download latest release.
+Either build your own diksha-client jar or you can download [latest release](https://github.com/milindparikh/diksha/releases/download/diksha-0.0.1/diksha-client-0.0.1.jar).
 Here we are using default configuration, but diksha client also lets you configure as per your need, check all available options using -h option.
 ```
 java -jar scheduler-client-0.0.1.jar -adminit
 ```
 Step 4: Run diksha engine.
-Either build your own diksha-engine jar or you can download latest release.
+Either build your own diksha-engine jar or you can download [latest release](https://github.com/milindparikh/diksha/releases/download/diksha-0.0.1/diksha-engine-0.0.1.jar).
 You can run this either on local machine or any EC2 instance.
 By default it will use configuration "cf1".
-If you had user defined configuration you can use by specifying -lcfg yourconfiguration
+If you had user defined configuration you can use by specifying -lcfg your configuration
 ```
 java -jar diksha-engine-0.0.1.jar
 ```